PlexTrac-Labs/2021-internship-challenge/README.md

 # PlexTrac 2021 Summer Internship Challenge

 This summer PlexTrac is looking to bring an intern on to do some work importing and mutating data in our platform.
-This will involve converting multiple disparate formats into the same underlying data structure in an effort to normalize various external formats into our platform.
+You'll be taking multiple disparate formats as input and will be transforming them into the same underlying data structure to normalize various external formats into our platform.

 ### The task at hand...

-Your mission, should you choose to accept, is to write a couple of Python scripts to parse a couple of different formats and transform them into the same data structure for output.
+Your mission, should you choose to accept, is to write a couple of Python scripts to parse data from multiple formats and transform them into the same data structure for further processing.

-Please consult the files while writing your parsers:
+Please consult the files for your inputs:
-- data.xml (input)
+- data.xml
-- data.csv (input)
+- data.csv

+Both should be output as JSON, consult the following for the format:
 - sample_output.json

 Minimum Viable Product (MVP):